-Firearms1

-Except as permitted by this policy, no employee of this school district, including those who may possess a "concealed carry permit," shall possess a firearm on any District school campus or in or upon any school bus or at a District designated bus stop.

-Employees who meet one or more of the following conditions are permitted to bring a firearm onto school property:
+Firearms

-- He/she is participating in a school-approved educational course or program involving the use of firearms such as ROTC programs, hunting safety or military education, or before or after-school hunting or rifle clubs; - The firearms are securely stored and located in an employee's on-campus personal residence and/or immediately adjacent parking area;2 - He/she is a registered, commissioned security guard acting in the course and scope of his/her duties; - He/she has a valid conceal carry license and leaves his/her handgun in his/her locked vehicle in the district parking lot.

-Possession of a firearm by a school district employee who does not fall under any of the above categories anywhere on school property, including parking areas and in or upon a school bus, will result in disciplinary action being taken against the employee, which may include termination or nonrenewal of the employee.
+Arkansas law A.C.A.
+5-73-119 forbids the possession of a firearm on any public school campus or in or upon any school bus.
+All employees of this school district, including those who may possess a "concealed carry permit," shall strictly abide by this law, with the exception of those employees who may be participating in a school-approved educational course or program involving the use of firearms such as ROTC programs, hunting safety or military education, or before or after-school hunting or rifle clubs.
+With the exception of firearms located in an employee's on-campus personal residence and immediately adjacent parking area, the possession of a firearm by a school district employee anywhere on school property, including parking areas and in or upon a school bus, will result in disciplinary action being taken against the employee, which may include termination or nonrenewal of the contract of employment.

-Other Weapons3
+Other Weapons